andrebolerbarros/Chora_etal_2022/README.md

-# 'Tetracycline Antibiotics Induce Host-Dependent Disease Tolerance to Infection' - Colaço *et al.*, 2020
+# 'DNA damage independent inhibition of NF-κB transcription by anthracyclines' - Chora *et al.*, 2022
 ## RNA-Seq Analysis

-This analysis is part of this published pre-print: https://www.biorxiv.org/content/10.1101/833269v1
+This analysis is part of this published pre-print: https://www.biorxiv.org/content/10.1101/2020.04.27.065003v2

-This folder contains three datasets:

-**Lung Dataset:** Dataset comparing Gene Expression in the lung from mice injected with PBS and Doxycycline, non-infected and infected, at 8h;

-**Liver @8h Dataset:** Dataset comparing Gene Expression in the liver from mice injected with PBS and Doxycycline, non-infected and infected, at 8h;

-**Liver @20h Dataset:** Dataset comparing Gene Expression in the liver from mice injected with PBS, Doxycycline, Phenphormin and Epirubicin,  non-infected and infected, at 30h;
+This repository contains transcriptomic data from murine Bone Marrow Derived Macrophages (BMDM's) stimulated with LPS and treated with PBS, Epirubicin and Aclarubicin

 --------------------------------------------------------------------------------------------------------------------------------------------------------------------
-All datasets were processed the following way:
+All samples were processed the following way:

 #### Quality Control
 This quality control is done using the program **Fastqc** (https://www.bioinformatics.babraham.ac.uk/projects/fastqc/); considering this program produces a report per file, we can also use a program to merge all the reports into one - **MultiQC** (https://multiqc.info/).